Skip to main content

 No. You don’t need to upload or attach any support material to your application.
 Any additional information (letters of support etc.) that is uploaded or attached to the application won’t be included in the assessment.

-The most important thing you can do is read all the resources we’ve put together for you.
 Read the guidelines and application forms thoroughly before you apply, and well before the closing date!

 Before applying, we encourage you to chat to our Private Investment Capability team (03 9616 0321), or book an appointment with one of our State Managers Development & Partnerships.